andersnygaard/Paradox-sailboat/README.md

 ### Vent Trunk

 The vent trunk is a box-like structure that extends from the deck down to the floor of the boat, housing the mast step and mast partners.
 It allows ventilation, improving air flow within the boat and it provides a centralized location where most of the boat's lines are organized and directed back to the cockpit for easier handling.

-### Accommodation and Fresh Water Ballast

-The Paradox, despite its small size, can accommodate two people comfortably for coastal cruising.
-This makes it an ideal boat for solo adventurers or couples.
-It incorporates about 18 and a half gallons or 70 liters of fresh water ballast, a feature that enhances stability and sailing performance without significantly increasing the boat's weight or draft.

 ### Control Lines and Sailing Mechanics